Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 ### The Music Store application ###

 The Music Store web application that will be built throughout this Lab comprises three main parts: shopping, checkout, and administration.
 Visitors will be able to browse albums by genre, add albums to their cart, review their selection and finally proceed to checkout to login and complete the order.
-Additionally, store administrators will be able to manage the available albums. as well as their main properties.
+Additionally, store administrators will be able to manage the available albums as well as their main properties.

  ![Music Store screens](./images/Music-Store-screens.png?raw=true "Music Store screens")